Skip to main content

 Non-Controlled Medications

-A member of the clinical team will review your request and may ask some questions about your medication before forwarding it to your provider for review.
-Depending on your specific situation, your provider may request an appointment to discuss your needs further.
+A Patient Care Advocate will review your request and may ask clarifying questions before forwarding it to your provider.
+Depending on your case, your provider may require an appointment before issuing a replacement.

 Controlled Substances

-• Keep your prescription in a secure location, such as a locked cabinet or drawer.
+• Store medications in a secure place, such as a locked cabinet or drawer

-• Keep track of your medication - take note of any discrepancies or missing doses.
+• Monitor your medication use and take note any discrepancies

 Did this answer your question?